elasticio/api-docs/source/includes/_tenants.md

 Permission      |  Description
 --------------- | -------- | -----------
 `global.flow.get_limited_to_stop`            | Select flows that need to be stopped in limited Workspaces.
 Flow lifetime period is defined in the corresponding environment variable.
-`tenants.user.create`  | An array of Tenant's roles.
-It can be empty.
+`tenants.user.create`  | Create users in a Tenant.
-`tenants.user.delete` | Remove users from a Tenant.
+`tenants.user.delete` | Remove users from a Platform.
 `tenants.user.list_all` | List all users of a Tenant.
 `tenants.user.get` | Get users by ID in a Tenant.
 `tenants.tenant.edit` |  Edit the Tenant.